ImadSai/jukebox/README.md

     1. ### Install

-      mvn install
+      mvn clean install

     2. ### Run the app

       java -jar target/juckboxSettings-*.jar

-    * ### Run the tests

-      mvn test

   🕵️ _When you run the tests, you can find the reports (Test Coverage...) in `target/site/jacoco`_

 * ### 🐳 __Docker version :__

     1. ### Build the Image

-      mvn clean && docker build -t theoctavegroup/jukeboxsetting:latest .
+      mvn clean install && docker build -t theoctavegroup/jukeboxsetting:latest .

     2. ### Deploy the container and expose it on port 8080